On this page

 If you do not find what you need, please Ask a Librarian or contact Sylvia Roberts, Liaison Librarian for Communication (see the box at right for details).
 My work week is split between SFU Vancouver and SFU Burnaby so the best way to reach me is by email.
 If necessary, we can make an appointment to consult in real time, by phone or in person.

-NOTE: The information in the grey boxes below is taken directly from the assignments in WebCT.
+NOTE: The information in the grey boxes below is taken directly from the assignments.
 The yellow boxes show examples.

 1. Write a literature review, being sure to cite at least three academic sources.
 Use the sources suggested below to find these articles.